JosephTLucas/blog/content/fiction.md

 # Fiction

-- [The Oprhan Master's Son](https://www.amazon.com/Orphan-Masters-Son-Pulitzer-Fiction/dp/0812982622) won the Pulitzer Prize for fiction.
+- [The Orphan Master's Son](https://www.amazon.com/Orphan-Masters-Son-Pulitzer-Fiction/dp/0812982622) won the Pulitzer Prize for fiction.
 It's an incredibly well-researched and emotional tale about life in North Korea.
 Not for the faint of heart.

 - [Only Forward](https://www.amazon.com/gp/product/B003IDMUOA) doesn't fit neatly into a genre.
 Part detective-noire, part.... well, Amazon has it classified under `Steampunk Science Fiction`.
 It's a wild ride; pure entertainment and not predictable.